zanedr/front-end-submissions-public/1611/mod-3/self-directed/KyleZucker/1-checkin.md

 #### Waffle.io
 https://waffle.io/zkc/Lunch-r
-I've started my "plan of attack" on Trello, I'll migrate to Waffle
+I've started my "plan of attack" on Trello, I'll migrate to Waffle.
+Also my new waffle is still stuck on ironing so....

 ### Reflection

 #### Order Of Attack
 I want to poke about with websockets first.
-If that feels right I'll build up the Voting/suggestions page first.
-Then I'll work thru the group creation process.
+If that feels right I'll build up the Voting/suggestions page first thing.
+Then I'll work thru the group creation process screens.

 #### Nice To Haves
-I really want basic user account/profile functions
+I really want basic user account/profile functions like saving/resusing a lunch group.
+The nice-to-have parts would be user preferences with food/resturant preferences automatically taken into account with the initial group suggestions.
+This would also need a way to store/manage users with-in a resused lunch group.
+Email notifications could be fun?

 #### Biggest Challenges
 The places data could be tricky.
-The googs docs got seem good.
+The googs docs seem good.
 I've no clue how the backend voting sessions will be handled.
 I know they can, websocket exploration should help start spelling that end of things out.
 Dynamic URL generation.
 Each group voting session will need a unique URL.
 Probably not hard.
 Probably?